mwenge/defender/README.md

 Since the `RASM` assembler is no longer available to us we use [`asm6809`](asm6809) instead.
-Fortunately this does a good job of assembling the source faithfully and [only very minor modifications to the source files are required to produce binaries](src).
+Fortunately this does a good job of assembling the source faithfully and [only very minor modifications to the source files are required to produce binaries](#changes-required-for-the-source-to-compile).
 We recreate the steps in Eugene's notes as follows:

 ```
 	# Build amode1 # The equivalent of: RASM PHR2,DEFA2,DEFB2,AMODE0;-X (ELSE CREF SYMBOL OVERFLOW)